HackTheDevQwQ/HackTheDevQwQ/README.md

 - 👀 I’m interested in coding

-- 🌱 I’m currently learning java, c# and hacking websites
+- 🌱 I’m currently learning java, c# and batch

 - 💞️ I’m looking to collaborate on well known coder